-The Team Up Challenge is a service learning program that allows students to apply what they are learning in the classroom in real ways that benefit their communities.
-Through these service learning projects youth are empowered to change the world, starting right here in San Antonio.
-The initiative spans 24 school districts.
-Students create projects in one of five categories: Arts & Culture, Education, Environment, Health & Wellness or Uniformed Services.
+The Team Up Challenge is a community involvement program that teaches kids civic responsibility through hands-on learning and service within their communities.
+Through these hands-on programs, youth are empowered to change the world, starting right here in San Antonio.
+Kids identify a need and create a project to impact one of five categories: Arts & Culture, Education, Environment, Health & Wellness or Uniformed Services.

 Service learning gives kids a chance to apply learning in the real world, away from the classroom and formal instruction.
 It connects life experiences with school subjects, bringing education alive in powerful ways.
 For examples of projects visit our Highlight Reel.
 To see studies on how service learning impacts achievement visit: http://www.nylc.org/pages-resourcecenter

-Academic year: Applications may be submitted by K-12 teacher or club sponsors from San Antonio area public, private and charter schools.
-The Team Up Challenge spans 24 school districts.
-For a complete list of these districts please click here.
+Applications may be submitted by K-12 teachers or club sponsors from San Antonio area public, private and charter schools and any San Antonio area nonprofit located within the eligible school districts.
+For a complete list of eligible school districts, please click here.

 No!
 An existing club may apply for the Team Up Challenge; however, each Team Up Challenge application must tie curriculum into the project.
 For example, the National Honors Society may apply for the Team Up Challenge, but must actively create a service-learning project.
 Some classes, clubs or teams may already be engaged in a service-learning project.
 These classes, clubs and teams are encouraged to apply for the Team Up Challenge.

-You should still apply!
+Yes!
 The more the merrier.
 However, we do ask that the core of the team not exceed 50 members.
-The core of a team is defined by the students who are involved on committees, plan events, and act as leaders for the class, club or team.
-Each Team Up Challenge semi-finalist will receive a maximum of 50 Team Up Challenge t-shirts.
+The core of a team is defined by the students who are involved on committees, plan events, and act as leaders for the class, club, organization, or team.
+Each selected team will receive a maximum of 50 Team Up Challenge t-shirts.
 Additional Shirts may be purchased for $5 per shirt.

 Your project must fall into one of five categories: Arts & Culture, Education, Environment, Health & Wellness or Uniformed Services.
 However, if for example you’d like to work with animals, you can tailor your project so that it falls under one of these five categories.
 You can educate your community on the benefits of spaying/neutering their pets.
 Or you can host clinics for free vaccinations for animals, which falls under the environment category.
 These categories are meant to guide your project and learning objectives.

-The importance of the curriculum to your project is essential.
+The learning curriculum is essential to your project.
 Be creative, but make sure that learning objectives play an important role in what you want to accomplish.
 For example: are you building a playground?
 Then you’ll probably be learning geometry, surveying, and more.
 For examples of projects you can see our Highlight Reel.

-Player appearances are determined based on the team’s schedule, the availability of the players, and the activity outline you provide in your application.
-The appearance of a player or mascot gives no bearing on the champion decision.
+Player appearances are determined based on the team’s schedule, the availability of the players.